 Our Work

 Farms have been a key feature of Charlotte since its earliest years and continue as a predominant part of our landscape.
-Farming in Charlotte has been changing, as it has nationwide, and the once numerous dairy farms have been dwindling.
+Farming in Charlotte has been changing, as it has nationwide, and the once numerous dairy farms have dwindled to just one.
 Farming in Charlotte seems to be adapting and changing in innovative ways to meet current conditions.
-In 2020, the Charlotte Land Trust will be conducting a study of farming in Charlotte to better understand those changes, the role that conservation plays and the ways that we can help promote and strengthen farming in town.
-The study will conclude in 2021 with a public presentation on our findings.
+In 2025, the Charlotte Land Trust updated our earlier study of farming in Charlotte to stay current with the latest data.
+The study has helped us understand the ongoing changes in farming, the role that conservation plays and the ways that we can help promote and strengthen farming in town.

 Every year we are contacted by several landowners about conserving their land.
 We welcome the opportunity to learn more about these properties and to work with landowners on questions about conservation.
 Conservation can be a complex undertaking and won’t work for everyone who talks with us, but we’ve found that these conversations are valuable for both us and the landowners as a way to learn more about how to best care for the land.